 Thus, a novice should plan their sessions for three rounds, and an experienced trainee should plan their sessions for up to six or more.
 A professional boxer can lose up to 20 pounds of water weight during a fight.
 The body is 70% water.
 It is easy to get dehydrated when you are not in shape.

 So, be careful; don’t do more than you can handle.
 When trying to burn stomach fat, slow and steady wins the race.
 Combine your workouts with your diet so that you are not trying to overdo it in the gym.
 Subtract some calories from your diet and burn the rest with your workout.

 Here is what both HIIT training sessions look like:

 Total 39-minute HIIT Training Session

 As mentioned above, boxing is like dancing.
 It got all the moves plus the contact.
-Choose a style that works for you or combine a couple of styles in your workout.
-Finally, put together a couple of combinations to keep you busy during your workout.
+Choose a style that works for you, or combine a couple of styles in your workout.
+Finally, combine a couple of combinations to keep you busy during your workout.
 Don’t be afraid to have a little fun with it.
-The more you enjoy your workouts, the more fat you will burn and the longer you will stay with it.
+The more you enjoy your workouts, the more fat you burn and the longer you stay with it.